How To Clean Outdoor Cushions

 Choose a cool, dry location.
 Adequate airflow is crucial–avoid stuffing outdoor cushions into a tight corner or packing them in plastic bags.

-Likewise, be sure your patio cushions are completely dry before storing.
+Likewise, be sure your patio cushions are completely dry before storing them.
 Allow plenty of drying time between your end-of-year cleaning and putting them in storage.